-For many parents, the choice between public and private schools has a lot to do with their own experience.
-John Mooney, an editor and education writer for njspotlight.com says, “Most people who went to private school as children, tend to want the same type of private school experience for their child.”
+For many parents, the choice between public and private school may have a lot to do with their own school experiences.
+“Most people who went to private school as children tend to want the same type of private school experience for their child,” says John Mooney, an editor and education writer for njspotlight.com.

-For other parents, the decision to send their children to private school results from what they are experiencing in their public school.
-Denise Haver* says, “It never occurred to me that I would send my kids to private school, but when we started in public, I was very put off by the focus on standardized tests and on ‘preparation’ but not on inspiration, creative thought, critical thinking.
-I wanted my children to be inspired the way I was.”
+Sometimes parents decide to send their kids to a private school because they’ve had issues with public school.
+“It never occurred to me that I would send my kids to private school, but when we started in public, I was very put off by the focus on standardized tests and ‘preparation,’ but not on inspiration, creative thought or critical thinking,” says Denise Haver.* “ I wanted my children to be inspired the way I was.”